 Many beginners to fly fishing are intimidated at the prospect of casting at first.
-Others see casting portrayed in films such as A River Runs Through It and come with overly complex idea.
+Others see casting portrayed in films such as A River Runs Through It and arrive on the water with overly complex ideas.
 The remaining few often use their knowledge from other forms of angling such as bass fishing or surf casting.
 All of these lead to problems for beginners and quickly lead to bad habits.
 The fly casting often needed by beginning anglers can actually be far more simple.

 Two casts can achieve 99% of what we need to accomplish on the water while fly fishing in tight places or around cover.
 These are the Water Haul and Roll Casts.
 These casts are designed to keep your fly line and flies low to the water and out of the surrounding trees, rhododendrons, and mountain laurel and overhanging grasses.
 They also use the water to help load the rod instead of momentum created from the fly line.